ember-learn/guides-source/guides/v3.3.0/tutorial/installing-addons.md

 We also specified a `namespace` of `/api` in our mirage configuration.
 Without this change, navigation to `/rentals` in our application would conflict with Mirage.

-In order for this to work, we need our application to default to making requests to the namespace of `/api`.
+In order for this to work, we need our application to default making requests to the namespace of `/api`.
 To do this, we want to generate an application adapter.
 An [Adapter](../../models/customizing-adapters/) is an object that [Ember Data](../../models/) uses to determine how we communicate with our backend.
 We will cover Ember Data in more detail later in this tutorial.